JuliaHEP/Geant4.jl/README.md

 ## Running the examples
 For the time being there are only three examples:
 ### basic/B1
+This is most basic example using a more Geant4 native interface.
 To run it execute `julia --project=. examples/basic/B1/B1.j` or execute the notebook `B1.ipynb`
 ### basic/B2a
+Basic example using a sensitive detector to collect 'hits'.
 To run it execute `julia --project=. examples/basic/B2/B2a.jl`
+### extended/RE03
+Example using the Geant4 built-in scoring mechanism.
+To run it execute `julia --project=. examples/basic/B2/B2a.jl`
 ### TestEm3
 This example comes from *extended/electromagnetic/TestEm3* example.
-Since it requires addional packages such as FHist and Plots it has its own Julia environment in the folder `examples/TestEm3`.
+Since it requires additional packages such as FHist and Plots it has its own Julia environment in the folder `examples/TestEm3`.
+It is based on user actions.
 To run it execute `julia --project=examples/TestEm3 -i examples/TestEm3/TestEm3.jl`
+### WaterPhantom
+Example in a notebook format similar to RE03 but with different primary particle generator (MedicalBeam) and using the scoring mechanism.
+Plots are produced after each run.

 ## Running the visualization examples
 The project includes additional functionality for visualization under the directory G4Visualization.
 This is done in a different directory to separate the dependencies.
 To run the examples do:
 - `julia --project=G4Visualization -i  G4Visualization/examples/B1vis.jl`